Learn ➜ Material Health Guides ➜ Foam Guide

 What is GOLS certified latex?

 GOLS, the Global Organic Latex Standard, is the gold standard 3rd party certification for organic rubber latex.
 Latex with the GOLS-certified organic label means 95% of the final product is organic latex, and also ensures that the processing stages (mixing, baking, etcetera) of the product are safe for human and ecological health.
 Only latex processed by the Dunlop method can be GOLS certified.
-Read more about the difference between Dunlop and Talalay latex in the processing section, below.
+To be sold as GOLS latex, the distributor must also be GOLS certified, ensuring that they didn’t add anything to the product after the latex was received and sent to customers.
+This can be an expensive certification, so you will see it more with large companies.

 What is GOTS approved latex?

 GOTS certifies textiles — so, fabrics and upholstery— not latex.
 But, GOTS will accept latex in “GOTS certified products” if it is either organic, organic-in-transition, or sustainable (see the fine print about this here.)
-So while it’s legal for a company to advertise their “GOTS certified organic latex mattress” without also having organic certification for the latex itself— which makes up the bulk of the mattress— I think it’s a little deceptive.
-Considering “GOTS” looks so much like “GOLS,” and GOTS is so well respected, this may be a healthwashing tactic for customers not looking closely.
-Or, depending on how you look at it, it can also just be another nuanced shade of grey in the evolving natural foam landscape.
+This is sort of like having OEKO TEX certified polyurethane foam.
+So, while it’s legal for a company to advertise their “GOTS certified organic latex mattress” without also having organic certification for the latex itself— which makes up the bulk of the mattress— I think it’s a little deceptive considering “GOTS” looks so much like “GOLS.”
+GOTS is so well respected, and this may be a healthwashing tactic for customers not looking closely.
+Or (!), depending on how you look at it, it can also just be another nuanced shade of grey in the evolving natural foam landscape.
 While it’s not organic latex, it does help meet the rising demand for latex overall, and natural latex is still far better than polyurethane foam.

 What is C2C certified foam?